 Founded several years ago in San Francisco, Imperfect Foods is a grocery delivery service selling flawed fruits and veggies.
 In fact, this company was one of the first players in the ugly produce market.
 They’re known for their large selection, which is more substantial than what’s offered at Misfits Market.
 Thanks to their sustainable partnerships with high-profile brands, this includes seafood, meat, dairy, and meat alternatives, offering a comprehensive option for you to stock up on all your groceries.
-Still, not all of their food is organic.
-Still, produce is clearly labelled, and most of its products are sourced from California.
+However, not all of their food is organic.
+The produce is clearly labeled and most of its products are sourced from California.

 Selection and Shipping Procedures

 The first thing to examine is how each box’s selection and shipping process works.
 From store to door, what goes down?
 While the companies offer similar services, there are a few key differences that should be noted.